We Are a Forest School

 In July 2013, Michelle took the first ever Forest School Practitioner’s course to be offered in Canada.
 She spent the week outside at what is now the site of the Ottawa Forest and Nature School , learning everything from how to do risk assessments, to understanding emotional intelligence and how that applies in a Forest School setting.
 They learned practical skills such as knots, fire lighting, tool use and how to make it a safe but child led activity.
 Taking this course allowed her to tailor the Chelsea Forest School programming to suit the environment and area surrounding our school.

-The Junior class Forest School program starts off gradually for the children.
+The Tadpole program starts off gradually for the children.
 Time spent venturing further afield increases as the year progresses.
 During the Fall, the class is focused on being introduced to the concept of school and learning the rules they must follow in order to be safe.
-This might take longer than in the Senior and Mixed classes.
-The children spend the better part of their days exploring the environment surrounding their school.
-As the year progresses and if the maturity allows, the class will travel further afield, following the curriculum of the Senior and Mixed class, which is listed below.
+The children spend the better part of their days exploring the environment closest to Forest School Home Base.
+As their comfort level and stamina increases, the children will start choosing to explore further afield. .

-In September, the children in the Senior and Mixed and Full Day Fours classes spend their time exploring their immediate environment.
-Although the focus in the Fall is introducing the children to our school’s routines and safety rules they must follow, we do lots of exploring and gradually become a team that knows each other well, and looks after one another.
+In September, the children in these classes spend their time exploring their immediate environment.
+It doesn’t take long before they are ready to explore all of our different forest sites.
+Although the focus in the Fall is introducing the children to our school’s routines and safety rules , we do lots of exploring and gradually become a team that knows each other well, and looks after one another.

 Our School Age programs are a great complement to either a regular school program or to a home school program.
 Spending the day outside in a child led environment. allows the children to develop independence, problem solving skills, and great communication skills.
 Maneuvering amongst the uneven ground of the forest, climbing trees, scrambling over rocks and walking along logs, develops balance, stability, endurance, dexterity and works our big muscles.